The health benefits of avocado fat; like that from olive oil the fruit is pure, nourishing food.

 The richest, cheapest source of nutritious mono-unsaturated fatty acids is the avocado.
 In the whole fruit it is extremely good but, yes, the calories are a problem if you pig out; I enjoy a half most days when they are in season.

-Compare the value of avocado fat with sesame oil benefits too; the fatty acids in seeds are quite different to those from a fruit.
+Compare the health benefits of of avocado fat with sesame oil benefits too; the acids in seeds are quite different to those from a fruit.

 An average Hass weighs about 8oz, so after removal of the skin and the pit, the flesh of half an avocado might be a little less than 100g (say about 3.5oz)